Bivariate change point detection: joint detection of changes in expectation and variance: The moving sum processes

 \section{The moving sum processes}

-For $\textbf{X}\in\mathcal M$ we study two moving sum processes as there are two types of changes involved, changes in the expectation and changes in the variance.
-The idea is to locally evaluate the RVs restricted to a \textit{left} window $(t-h,t]$ and an adjacent \textit{right} window $(t,t+h]$.
+For $\textbf{X}\in\mathcal M$ we study moving sum processes in which we locally evaluate the RVs restricted to a \textit{left} window $(t-h,t]$ and an adjacent \textit{right} window $(t,t+h]$.
 A comparison of means is sensitive to changes in the expectation and a comparison of empirical variances is sensitive to changes in the variance.